Optimal Liquidation with Signals: the General Propagator Case: Main Results

-\begin{remark} The solution to the problem in \cite{Alf-Schied-13} is given in terms of an infinite dimensional Riccati equation which takes values in $\mathbb{R}$ (see eq.
-(5) and (6) therein).
-More generally, the Riccati equations of \cite{Alf-Schied-13} appear in the context of linear-quadratic stochastic Volterra control problems for the specific case of convolution kernels that admit a representation as Laplace transforms of certain measures, see \cite{abi2021integral,abi2021linear}.
-This could be compared with our operator-valued Riccati equation in \eqref{eq:riccati_psiBold} which is one of the main ingredients of the solution (see \eqref{eq:optimalcontrol_monotone} and \eqref{psi-gamma}) and which is valid for a larger class of kernels.
 As stated in Section 1.3 of \cite{Alf-Schied-13} their function-valued Riccati equation in general cannot be solved explicitly.
 Only one tractable example is provided for the case where $G$ is a finite sum of exponential kernels.
 In Theorem \ref{eq:MainTheorem} and Proposition \ref{prop-exp-u}, we provide an explicit solution to the problem.
 In Section \ref{sec-simulation}, we show that our formulas can be implemented in a straightforward and efficient way for a large class of price impact kernels.
-In particular, our results cover the case of non-convolution singular price impact kernels such as the power-law kernel (see Remark \ref{rem-examples} for additional examples). \end{remark}
+In particular, our results cover the case of non-convolution singular price impact kernels such as the power-law kernel (see Remark \ref{rem-examples} for additional examples).